CodingNomads/Non_Discrimination_and_Anti_Harassment_Policy/Non-Discrimination_and_Anti-Harassment_Policy.md

 Retaliatory treatment of any employee for reporting discrimination, harassment or other prohibited behavior or for cooperating in a harassment investigation is strictly forbidden.
 All employees, contractors or students who experience or witness any conduct they believe to be retaliatory should immediately report such conduct to Ryan & Kim Desmond.

+## MONETARY IMPLICATIONS FOR TERMINATED EMPLOYEES AND EXPELLED STUDENTS

+Employees who are terminated for violating this policy will receive no further compensation from CodingNomads whatsoever beyond the hours already worked.

+Students who are expelled from any CodingNomads course for violating this policy will not receive any form of refund.

 ## A BETTER FUTURE

 Together, let us build a better future.
 One where all individuals feel safe, secure, comfortable and productive at all times in their workplace and place of study.
+It is in ouw hands, and the time is now.